Ottoman Empire: Economy

 The Ottoman economic mind was closely related to the basic concepts of state and society in the Middle East in which the ultimate goal of a state was consolidation and extension of the ruler's power, and the way to reach it was to get rich resources of revenues by making the productive classes prosperous.
-The ultimate aim was to increase the state revenues without damaging the prosperity of subjects to prevent the emergence of social disorder and to keep the traditional organization of the society intact.
-The Ottoman economy greatly expanded during the early modern period, with particularly high growth rates during the first half of the eighteenth century.
+The ultimate aim was to increase the state revenues without damaging the prosperity of subjects to prevent the emergence of social disorder and to keep the traditional organisation of the society intact.
+The Ottoman economy greatly expanded during the early modern period, with particularly high growth rates during the first half of the 18th century.
 The empire's annual income quadrupled between 1523 and 1748, adjusted for inflation.

-The organization of the treasury and chancery were developed under the Ottoman Empire more than any other Islamic government and, until the 17th century, they were the leading organization among all their contemporaries.
+The organisation of the treasury and chancery were developed under the Ottoman Empire more than any other Islamic government and, until the 17th century, they were the leading organisation among all their contemporaries.
 This organisation developed a scribal bureaucracy (known as "men of the pen") as a distinct group, partly highly trained ulama, which developed into a professional body.
 The effectiveness of this professional financial body stands behind the success of many great Ottoman statesmen.

 The Ottoman Bank was founded in 1856 in Constantinople.
 On 26 August 1896, the bank was occupied by members of the Armenian Revolutionary Federation.